Essential Website Accessibility Audit Checklist Guide

 Essential Steps in the Website Accessibility Audit Checklist

 Conducting an accessibility audit involves several key steps.
-Each focuses on different aspects of a website's functionality.
+Using an accessibility checker can help identify and rectify accessibility gaps on your website.
+Each focuses on different aspects of a website’s functionality.

 The process ensures that all users have equal access.
 From visuals to navigation, every element is tested against accessibility standards.